karlwen95/CI_22/lab3/README.md

 This displays a game of nim where `my_strategy` take user input to make a move.
 The possible moves are presented and the user enters the index (first value of each tuple).

-Good luck and let me know in the *issues* if you beat my agent or not.
+Good luck and let me know in *issues* if you beat my agent or not.

 ### In collaboration with
 Erik Bengtsson